 4. Smartwool PhD Outdoor Light Crew Socks

-With a high concentration of merino wool, these are liners that are designed to help wick away sweat and offer total comfort.
+With a high concentration of merino wool, these Smartwool PhD sock liners are designed to help wick away sweat and offer total comfort.

 5. Fox River Wick Dry CoolMax Liner Sock

-Another offering from Fox River, this is another excellent offering designed to help provide you with total comfort and protection for any exercise.
+Another offering from Fox River Wick Dry sock liners is another excellent offering designed to help provide you with total comfort and protection for any exercise.
 Whether you are a runner or a hiker, you will be protected from the elements, and able to enjoy your sport in total comfort.
-The inclusion of CoolMax Material in these liners help to ensure that they are built to wick moisture away, and this is one of the major benefits of this pick.
+The inclusion of CoolMax Material in these liners helps to ensure that they are built to wick moisture away, and this is one of the major benefits of this pick.

 - Moisture Wicking – The inclusion of CoolMax means that the ability to wick moisture away from the foot is a key job of these liners, and this is important for reducing friction and the likelihood of hotspots

 - Option on Sizes – These Fox River products come in a range of the most popular standard sizes; this means that you are sure to find your perfect fit, no matter your preference, and can afford to go a little smaller than your usual sock size to help ensure a snug and comfortable fit no matter where you are heading

 If you are looking for the chance to add warmth and comfort to your hike, without having to carry excess weight, the Realtree sock liners are the perfect pick.
 These liners have the added bonus of being machine washable -an advantage not awarded to all sock liners – and this means that they are super practical and easy to use, and can be easily washed and reused no matter how hard you have worked out!
 They also offer arch support, helping to make sure you get the best possible fit and reducing the risk of friction.